mwojick/audio-pond/DOCKER.md

 - [Nix package manager](https://nixos.org/download.html) with flakes enabled
 - Docker (optional, if you want to run the container with Docker instead of Nix)

+> **Note:** Due to the dependency on Wine for MidiToLily, this Docker image only supports x86_64 Linux platforms.
+It will not work on ARM-based systems like Apple Silicon Macs without additional configuration.

 ## Building the Docker Image

 ### Using Nix